 Outreach and Volunteer Coordinator

-Mel is a young lady aspiring to a career in marketing.
-Although plagued by muscular dystrophy from a young age, Mel has overcome her physical limitations successfully and acquired skills in telemarketing, graphic design and marketing while taking on home-based work in her wheelchair.
-She is now an integral part of DOT’s outreach team, managing the organization’s database for employment-bridging of beneficiaries as well as a team of volunteers in the Sewing Moms programme.
+Mel is a young lady aspiring to a career in design.
+Although plagued by muscular dystrophy from a young age, Mel has overcome her physical limitations successfully and acquired skills in telemarketing, graphic design and marketing while taking on home-based work.
+She is now working full-time staff and an integral part of DOT’s outreach team, managing the organization’s database of volunteers, the Sewing Moms programme and she also designs most of DOT’s collaterals.

 Noor Asiken Bte Abdul Rahman (Shikin)